Fragtality/Any2GSX/README.md

 - If Jetway/Stairs are not connected, the App will try to connect them now (if configured, default enabled).
 - The Departure Services are called as configured in [GSX Services](#gsx-services).
+  - Use the SmartButton to manually call the next Service in the Queue (for Example to start Boarding while Refuel is still active).
+  - Per Default the App will answer all relevant Pop-Ups/Questions in this Phase (Operator, Crew Boarding, Tug Attachment).
+  - If the App is configured to allow manual Answers to these Questions, ensure that they are answered!
+  - There has to be an Answer, or else a proper Flow cannot be guaranteed.
-- If the Aircraft requires to call GSX Service on its own for its (not really) Integration to work, ensure the respective Services are set to manually.
+- If the Aircraft requires to call GSX Services on its own for its (not really) Integration to work, ensure the respective Services are set to manually.
 - If manual Interaction is required depends on the Aircraft and/or Aircraft Plugin used.
 For Example:
   - Starting the GSX 'Integration' of the Aircraft through EFB/FMS if it needs to call the Services by itself.
   - For Aircrafts not having a Fuel-Sync, Refuel has to be started manually through EFB/FMS once the Fuel-Hose is connected.